Acute HME syndrome: History

-A team of investigators led by a local pediatrician based in Bijnor district, investigated this epidemic in Bijnor, one of the affected districts of western Uttar Pradesh and published their findings as three papers in national peer-reviewed journals.
-A six-member panel led by virologist Dr Jacob John from Vellore's Christian Medical College & Hospital was constituted by the Odisha state government to investigate into the death of approximately 100 children in Malkangiri district that occurred since September 2015.
+A team of investigators led by a local pediatrician Dr Vipin Mohan Vashishtha investigated this epidemic in Bijnor district, one of the affected districts of western Uttar Pradesh, and published their findings as three papers in national peer-reviewed journals.
+A six-member panel led by virologist Dr Jacob John from Vellore's Christian Medical College & Hospital was constituted by the Odisha state government to investigate the deaths of approximately 100 children in Malkangiri district since September 2015.
 The deaths were suspected to have occurred due to Japanese encephalitis.
-In its interim report, the panel indicated that anthraquinone, a toxin found in the 'bada chakunda' (Cassia occidentalis) plant was identified in the urine sample of 5 deceased children thus indicating that some of the children may have died of Encephalopathy, which is caused due to consumption of the plant.
-At the end of four years, it was concluded that the disease was not encephalitis as so far believed but a fatal multi-system disease affecting liver, muscle and brain called, "acute hepatomyoencephalopathy (HME) syndrome" induced by a phytotoxin.
+In its interim report, the panel indicated that anthraquinone, a toxin found in the 'bada chakunda' plant (Cassia occidentalis), was identified in the urine of five deceased children, indicating that some of them might have died of encephalopathy caused by consumption of the plant.
+After four years, it was concluded that the disease was not encephalitis but a fatal multi-system disease affecting liver, muscle and brain, called "acute hepatomyoencephalopathy (HME) syndrome" and induced by a phytotoxin.

-Criticism of the Cassia Occidentalis poisoning theory
+Criticism of the Cassia occidentalis poisoning theory

-Local tribals in Malkangiri have argued that Chakunda seeds have been a part of the food habit of local tribes for a very long time and nobody ever discovered it to be lethal.
+Local tribals in Malkangiri have argued that chakunda seeds have been eaten by local tribes for a very long time and never found to be lethal.
 The tribal people also use the root, seeds and leaf of the plant as a traditional medicine for many common ailments.
-A possible reason maybe that Chakunda seeds have been used to adulterate pulses which are sold to tribal people by unscrupulous traders.
+This is a possible reason why chakunda seeds have been used to adulterate pulses which are sold to tribal people by unscrupulous traders.